nkarasiak/dzetsaka/README.md

 On Linux simply open terminal and type :
 `pip install scikit-learn`

 On Windows, you have few more steps to do.
-Open Windows menu, and search for OsGeo Shell, then type :<br/> `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+Open Windows menu, and search for *OsGeo4W Shell*, open it as administrator (left click > open as an administrator), then type :<br/>
+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

 After get-pip.py has been downloaded write :<br/>